jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 4. fun
 5. mental health

 The people who can efficiently balance all 5 are few and far between and most people can only choose 2-3 of these and execute effectively.
+If you choose to have all 5, you often do a poor job addressing all of them.
 Despite this page being called `my-story` I will admit it is a heavily edited and skewed story that leans towards moments of great accomplishments or periods of change in my life.
 Not everything is as dynamic or picturesque as this, and I feel in some way responsible to say that these are only the "highlights" of my undergrad.
 There were just as many "lowlights" that were not mentioned:

 - In 2017 I was unable to find a developer job for my co-op, I had to work in QA
 - I failed to win anything at the first 12 hackathons I went to (despite people telling me it was very easy to win at hackathons)
 - I got 52% in CS 350 (Operating Systems)
-- I was unable to find a co-op job for summer 2018 and went to continuous round, later going to Okta
+- I was unable to find a co-op job for summer 2018 after months of interviewing and went to continuous round, later going to Okta
+- I got a 'very good' co-op evalution from Okta (which is actually a mediocre evaluation) and I didn't get a return offer from Okta
-- I was unable to find a co-op job for summer 2019 and went to continuous round, later going to Zenefits
+- I was unable to find a co-op job for summer 2019 after months of interviewing and went to continuous round, later going to Zenefits
-- I often felt that my social life and mental health suffered as a result of not being something I addressed during undergrad
+- I often felt that my social life and mental health were very poor during my undergrad
 - there were moments on intense pressure either from school coursework, or trying to get a "cali" co-op and I buckled under the pressure
+- I tried multiple times to place in the Waterloo local ACM contest (to potentially be on the ACM team) but I never made the team out of roughly ~5 attempts

 ### Was it worth it?